 It’s worth it if you want to save clothing from going to waste.

 However, if your goal is to make a lot of money, know this – ThredUP pays very little if the items are cheap.

 If your clothes are listed between $5-$40, you will get just between 3%-30% of the item’s price.

 A lot of people expect to get a decent amount of cash when selling with ThredUP.
 But in the end, they receive very little.

-If you send to ThredUP more luxurious and high-quality unwanted clothes, you might make more money, but don’t expect to make a lot for cheaper things.
+If you send ThredUP more luxurious and high-quality unwanted clothes, you might make more money, but don’t expect to make much for cheaper things.

-3 sites that sell clothes for you, doing (most of) the job, and paying best for your old clothes are:
+3 sites that sell clothes for you, do (most of) the job, and pay best for your old clothes are:

-There you have it – 20+ places where you can sell secondhand clothes, get space in your wardrobe, and some extra cash.
+There you have it – 20+ of the best places to sell clothes for cash and an easy way to quickly get space in your wardrobe and make some extra money.